matejkaf/Doc/Java_3/04_Arrays_en/01_Arrays.md

 Implement a `static` method which gets an `int` Array as a parameter and returns `void`.
 The array passed to the method should be reversed "in place", which means no new array should be allocated to store the reversed array.
 Instead implement by swapping 2 array elements at a time.

 - Implement as explained.
-- Use only one local variable: the index.
+- Use only one index-Variable.

 ---